This is where dreams become possibilities.

 Many international students work internships during the summer break and January term.

-Students who receive internships can apply for Curricular Practical Training (CPT) through the International Programs office.
+Students who receive internships can apply for Curricular Practical Training (CPT) through the Global Learning Hub.
 The internship must be done for academic credit to qualify for CPT.

 How will Hollins help me transition to college life?

 The entire Hollins community strives to make the transition to college life as easy and enjoyable as possible for new students!
 Before the academic year begins, all new students participate in orientation with student leaders and faculty.
 Orientation kicks-off with the Road to Commencement on Front Quad, and the rest of the week includes fun and informative sessions about clubs and activities, academic programs, and on-campus services.
 Plus, orientation concludes with the Roanoke Romp, led by our fabulous student Orientation Leaders!